JackSzwergold/Writing/memories/Winning an Atari Centipede Contest at Macy’s.md

 “So you want to buy it?” the guy asked me to which I responded, “Yeah, but I don’t have enough money on me.”

 With that he smiled, nodded and handed me a promotional flyer for the game.
-I said, “Thank you…” looked it over, folded it up and shoved it in my jacket pocket and headed home.
+I said, “Thank you…” looked it over, folded it up, shoved it in my jacket pocket and headed back to the subway to head home.

 ***